The History and Process Behind Traditional Hand Block Fabric Printing

 The Tools of the Trade: Blocks, Dyes, and Fabrics

 To understand traditional hand block fabric printing, you've got to start with the essentials: blocks, dyes, and fabrics.
 The blocks are essentially hand-carved pieces of wood, each one boasting its unique pattern.
 Artists take time to carve these by hand, ensuring each detail is perfect for printing.
 Now, the dyes — they're natural, pulled from sources like plants, minerals, and even some insects.
 These dyes give the fabric those vibrant, earthy tones you can't help but admire.
 Lastly, the fabrics.
-Typically, printers use cotton or silk because they take up the dyes well and showcase the intricate designs clearly.
+Typically, printers use cotton or silk because they take up the dyes well and showcase the intricate designs.
 Put all three together, and you've got the traditional process of hand block fabric printing, a craft that's as much about patience and skill as it is about the tools of the trade.

 Preparing the Fabric: The First Step in Hand Block Printing